golioth/docs/docs/hardware/4-nrf91/2-quickstart/3-flash-firmware/2-bootloader.md

 ### Compile your code with MCUboot in mind

+We'll use Zephyr's default blinky project as an example:

-1. Add the `CONFIG_BOOTLOADER_MCUBOOT` flag to the project's `prj.conf` file.
+1. Change to the Zephyr directory:

     ```bash
-    CONFIG_BOOTLOADER_MCUBOOT=y
+    cd ~/zephyr-nrf/zephyr
     ```

-2. Build the project:
+2. Add the `CONFIG_BOOTLOADER_MCUBOOT` flag to the project's `prj.conf` file.

     ```bash
-    cd ~/zephyr-nrf/modules/lib/golioth
+    echo 'CONFIG_BOOTLOADER_MCUBOOT=y' >> samples/basic/blinky/prj.conf
+    ```

+3. Build the project:

+    ```bash
     #Flashing example for Circuit Dojo nRF9160 Feather
     west build -b circuitdojo_feather_nrf9160_ns samples/basic/blinky -p
-    #Flashing example for Thiny:91
+    #Flashing example for Thingy:91
     west build -b thingy91_nrf9160_ns samples/basic/blinky -p
     ```

-3. When configured for MCUboot, the build process will compile an additional file for use with DFU.
+4. When configured for MCUboot, the build process will compile an additional file for use with DFU.
 This file is located at:

     ```bash
     {project_dir}/build/zephyr/app-update.bin